 Personally I find hands very difficult and will put them in pockets and behind backs!!

 In this early plan you can see the planned positions of the cottages.
-And this is what the painting looks like at the moment.

 You can see the river is now in the middle of the painting fading away beyond the town.
 Its old course has become a road.
 Study the painting to spot the changes in my thinking.